Ravens lose Lamar Jackson’s playoff debut, 23-17 to Chargers

 In that regular-season win against the Chargers, Jackson threw for a career-high 204 yards and put up a 101.3 rating that was his best in an NFL start.

-At the half, Jackson was 2 for 8 for 17 yards passing.
-The Ravens had only 69 total yards and a paltry three first downs.

-Baltimore finally put some points up in the third quarter via Justin Tucker’s 33-yard field goal as a result of a 6-yard “drive” — that’s how far Jackson took the Ravens after C.J.
-Mosley’s fumble return set the hosts up at the LA 21.
-There were jeers from the crowd of 70,432 after Jackson was stuffed for no gain on third down before the kick.
+Baltimore finally scored in the third quarter via Justin Tucker’s 33-yard field goal after a 6-yard “drive” — that’s how far Jackson took the Ravens after C.J.
+Mosley’s fumble return.
+There were boos from the crowd of 70,432 after Jackson was stuffed for no gain on third down.

-That cut Baltimore’s deficit to 12-3, and not long after that, it had a great chance to get closer.
-That’s because Javorius Allen’s partial block resulted in an 11-yard punt, giving the Ravens the ball at the LA 40.
-But another get-nowhere possession led to a field-goal attempt by Tucker, this one from 50 yards — and the most accurate kicker in NFL history produced his first postseason miss in 10 tries.
+That kick cut Baltimore’s deficit to 12-3.
+After a partial block resulted in an 11-yard punt that gave the Ravens the ball at the LA 40, another get-nowhere possession led to a field-goal attempt by Tucker, this one from 50 yards — and the most accurate kicker in NFL history produced his first postseason miss in 10 tries.

-The next Ravens drive featured a sack on first down, and another on third down — and more boos.
+The next Ravens drive featured a pair of sacks — and more boos.
 Flacco remained on the sideline, standing, his helmet on.
-After the Ravens trailed 23-3, Jackson delivered TD passes to Michael Crabtree from 31 yards with 6½ minutes remaining, and from 7 yards just before the two-minute warning.
+After the Ravens trailed 23-3, Jackson tossed TD passes to Michael Crabtree from 31 yards with 6½ minutes remaining, and from 7 yards just before the two-minute warning.

+“I wasn’t playing my game today,” Jackson said.
+“Only toward the end.”

-With one last possession in the closing minute, Jackson lost his third fumble of the game — and this one was recovered by the Chargers with 19 seconds left to seal the outcome.
+With one last possession in the closing minute, Jackson lost yet another fumble, sealing the outcome.

+“He fought to the end.
+Gave us a chance at the end,” Smith said about his teammate.
+“Came up short.
+But you see the heart he has.”

 Follow Howard Fendrich on Twitter at http://twitter.com/HowardFendrich